danielduncan/danielduncan/README.md

-- 👋 Hi, I’m @danielduncan
+- 👋 Hi, I’m @danielduncan.
-- 👀 I’m interested in deep tech, mainly quantum computing and artificial intelligence (machine learning in particular).
+- 👀 I’m interested in deep tech, namely quantum computing and artificial intelligence.
+I also have an interest in cryptography.
-- 🌱 I’m currently learning how to be a better software engineer, as well as Qiskit and PyTorch in my spare time.
+- 🌱 I’m currently learning how to develop quantum algorithms, and improving my understanding of machine learning methods.
-- 💞️ I’m looking to collaborate on anything quantum computing related, or introductory level machine learning.
+- 💞️ I’m looking to collaborate on anything quantum computing, machine learning, or cryptography related.
 - 📫 You can contact me at danieljzduncan@gmail.com.

 <!---